 Think back on your last actions before getting the error (editing the theme, installing a plugin) as this may likely be the cause.

-How to Solve the 500 Internal Server Error on WordPress
+How to Solve the “500 server error” in WordPress

 Before we begin, make sure you back up your website using the Backup or Backup Wizard options on your cPanel.